microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 ```

 The frontend should have configuration for routes that direct to a cluster that is for the tunnel.
-The cluster must be marked as IsTunnel to enable tunnel capability, and must not have its own destinations.
+The cluster must be marked as IsTunnel to enable tunnel capability, and must *not* include other destinations.
 All the destinations will be supplied dynamically by Back Ends creating tunnel connections.

 In the following case it uses the extensions feature to enable storing thumbprints for client certs that are valid for that tunnel connection.
+The Route will direct all traffic under the path `/OnPrem/*` to the tunnel.

 ``` json
 {